Aquaculture at Community Shellfish

 One interesting aspect to our program is the use of the “Grandfathered” Lobster Pound Enclosures.
 These are partitioned areas where lobsters were once stored for purposes of market timing.
 This practice is no longer employed, so the pounds offer an excellent opportunity to create a controlled environment in the open ocean.
 At each low tide, the pounds hold a few feet of water which is in turn warmed by the sun promoting algae growth.
 This increased algae production provides extra food for the oysters twice a day.

-Southern View of one of the Lobster Pounds at low tide.
+Southern View of one of the Lobster Pound with oyster cages.

 Empirical Proof